 Your doctor may start you on a low dose of ziprasidone and gradually increase your dose.

-tell your doctor and pharmacist if you are allergic to ziprasidone or any other medications.
+- tell your doctor and pharmacist if you are allergic to ziprasidone, any other medications, or any of the ingredients in ziprasidone capsules.
+Ask your pharmacist for a list of the ingredients.

 What special dietary instructions should I follow?